 If you prefer shops, check out the Ohanyan shop.
 It is one of the best shops specializing in Nardi, chess, and other woodwork.
 You can also shop online.
 The prices range from USD 110 to USD 500 for the most part.
 Normally, walnut and apricot wood types are used to make an Armenian Nardi.

 The Armenian Nardi game is not just fun.
 It’s a way of socializing with friends.
 If you want to piss off an Armenian, win a Nardi game against them!
 We’re so passionate about it because it’s so ingrained in our culture.
-By the way, if you want to learn more about our culture, check out my post with facts about Armenian culture.
-I think you might like it.
+By the way, if you want to learn more about our culture, check out my post with facts about Armenian culture and some other Armenian board games.
+I think you might like them.

 If you happen to be in Armenia and play this amazing game with an Armenian fellow, tell me who eventually won the game!
 I would love to listen to your stories about how it went.
 Ping me on Twitter or Instagram with #ArmeniaTravelTips.